Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: L and A algebras

 Notice that $C(A,M)$ can be identified with the tensor product $\cobar A\otimes M$ with a differential defined by the formula

 where $e$ is the tensor of the identity map $\id\in \End(A)\cong \Pi A^*\otimes A\subset \cobar(A)\otimes A$

 A similar statement is true for ${\hat C}(A, M).$

-Notice that we can define the total grading of Hochschild cohomology $HH^i(A,M)$ where $i$ stands for the total grading defined in terms of $A$, $M$ and the ghost number (the number of arguments).
+Notice that we can define the total grading of Hochschild cohomology $\rHH^i(A,M)$ where $i$ stands for the total grading defined in terms of $A$, $M$ and the ghost number (the number of arguments).

-In the case when $M$ is the algebra $A$ considered as a bimodule the elements of $HH^2(A,A)$ label infinitesimal deformations of associative algebra $A$ and the elements of $HH^{\bullet}(A,A)$ label infinitesimal deformations of $A$ into A$\ity$ algebra.
-Derivations of $A$ specify elements of $HH^1(A,A)$ (more precisely, a derivation can be considered as one-dimensional Hochschild cocycle; inner derivations are homologous to zero).
+In the case when $M$ is the algebra $A$ considered as a bimodule the elements of $\rHH^2(A,A)$ label infinitesimal deformations of associative algebra $A$ and the elements of $\rHH^{\bullet}(A,A)$ label infinitesimal deformations of $A$ into A$\ity$ algebra.
+Derivations of $A$ specify elements of $\rHH^1(A,A)$ (more precisely, a derivation can be considered as one-dimensional Hochschild cocycle; inner derivations are homologous to zero).

-We can define Hochschild homology $HH_{\bullet}$ considering Hochschild chains (elements of $A\otimes\dots\otimes A \otimes M$ ).
+We can define Hochschild homology $\rHH_{\bullet}$ considering Hochschild chains (elements of $A\otimes...\otimes A \otimes M$ ).
 If $A$ and $M$ are finite-dimensional (or graded with finite-dimensional components) we can define homology by means of dualization of cohomology

 Let us assume that the differential bimodule $M$ is equipped with bilinear inner product of degree $n$ {\footnote { This means that the inner product does not vanish only if the sum of degrees of arguments is equal to $n$.
 For example, the odd bilinear form in pure spinor formalism of SYM can be considered as inner product of degree 3.}} that descends to non-degenerate inner product on homology.
-This product generates a quasi-isomorphism $M\to M^*$ and therefore an isomorphism between $HH_i(A,M)$ and $HH^{n-i}(A,M)$ (Poincar\'e isomorphism).
+This product generates a quasi-isomorphism $M\to M^*$ and therefore an isomorphism between $\rHH_i(A,M)$ and $\rHH^{n-i}(A,M)$ (Poincar\'e isomorphism).
 Let us suppose now that A$\ity$ has Lie algebra of symmetries $\g$ and we are interested in deformations of this algebra preserving the symmetries.

 This problem appears if we consider YM theory for all groups $\U(n)$ at the same time and we would like to deform the equations of motion preserving the symmetries of the original theory (however we do not require that the deformed equations come from an action functional).